1. Home

 • Business: Non-technical jobs at Google include quantitative business analysis, business operations management, sales strategy, etc.

-• Design: You can also apply for roles such as UI/UX designer, UX writer, visual designer, UX researcher, etc.
+• Design: You can also apply for roles such as UI/ UX designer, UX writer, visual designer, UX researcher, etc.

-Google - Key takeaways Google resume
+Key takeaways for building a Google resume

 Build your resume in 15 minutes